Tips for enjoying your holiday meal while managing GERD

 Enjoy your holiday.

-“We want people to enjoy themselves,” said Vigneswaran, “being mindful of what and how they eat will help them to do so.”
+It’s important to take time to enjoy yourself.
+Being mindful of what and how you eat will help you to do so.

 Center for Esophageal Diseases